Revised February 9, 2023

 U.S. International Christian Academy is based on the concept that “God is the source of all life,

 truth, and knowledge.
 Therefore, true learning begins by knowing God”.

 The courses follow Abeka curriculum and Apologia Christian Home School Curriculum objectives and the textbooks from Christian Books, correlate with the standards and objectives.

 The mission and goals of the school aim to assist the students to complete high school, the students will earn a high school diploma that is compatible with the state’s demands and requirements.

 All students follow the same curriculum.
-Students that demonstrate difficulties achieving the course objectives are required to come to the school for individualized tutoring or assistance.
+Students that demostrate difficulties achieving the course objectives are required to come to have for individualized tutoring or assistance.